Melissa Hortman: Minnesota House of Representatives

 In April 2017, Hortman drew attention when she criticized several Republican representatives for playing a card game in the retiring room off the House chamber during discussions on a public safety budget bill.
 Specifically, she called attention to the fact that the game was occurring while two Democratic women from ethnic minorities were delivering personal speeches.
 Hortman continued to back her statement, while some Republicans called for her to resign.

 In July 2020, Hortman helped negotiate a police reform bill that "limits the use of neck restraints and chokeholds, prohibits departments from offering controversial warrior-style training, and creates an independent state unit to investigate when a police officer kills someone or is accused of sexual misconduct".

 From the start of the 94th Minnesota Legislature in January 2025 until early February, Hortman led a boycott of House sessions to deny Republicans a quorum to conduct business.
 Republican Lisa Demuth was elected speaker on February 6.
 After a power-sharing agreement was reached, Hortman served again as minority leader until March 17, when a special election created a tie between the parties in the House; her title then changed to "DFL Leader" and she was granted significant powers alongside Demuth.

+In June 2025, during a one-day special legislative session to complete the state budget, Hortman voted with Republicans in favor of legislation removing undocumented adult immigrants from eligibility for MinnesotaCare as part of a negotiated compromise between the GOP and the DFL to pass a budget.
+She was the only DFL member of the House to support the provision, which passed by a single vote.